CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.6 DNS server.md

 #### APP.3.6.A16 Integration of a DNS server into a "P-A-P" structure

-The DNS servers SHOULD be integrated into a "Packet Filter - Application Level Gateway Packet Filter" (PAP) structure (see also NET.3.2 * Firewall *): The Advertising DNS server SHOULD be in a demilitarized zone (DMZ) of the outer packet filter.
+The DNS servers SHOULD be integrated into a "Packet Filter - Application Level Gateway Packet Filter" (PAP) structure (see also NET.3.2 * Firewall *): The Advertising DNS server SHOULD be located in a demilitarized zone (DMZ) of the outer packet filter.
 The resolving DNS server SHOULD be placed in a DMZ of the inner packet filter.

 #### APP.3.6.A17 Use of DNSSEC